 Wedding Lessons

-- Private Lessons: This is the best way to go because you can focus on your special song, and you’ll learn faster because you and your partner are working directly with an instructor for the duration of the lesson.
+- Private Lessons: This is the optimal way to proceed because you can focus on your special song, and you will learn faster because you and your partner are working directly with an instructor for the duration of the lesson.

 - Semi-Private Group Class: This option is popular for groups of friends and family members who want to be able to dance at your wedding.
 Semi-private lessons are geared towards the music you will play at your wedding, and are scheduled like private lessons.
 These classes are for two to four couples.